sjproctor/rails_challenges/wildlife_tracker/README.md

-#### Story: As the consumer of the API, I want to see validation errors if a sighting doesn't include: latitude, longitude, or a date. (done)
+#### Story: As the consumer of the API, I want to see validation errors if a sighting doesn't include: latitude, longitude, or a date.
 - Add tests to validate the existence of the model and each column

 ```ruby